adamwulf/MMStretchGestureRecognizers/README.md

 MMStretchGestureRecognizers
 =====

 For context about this repo, check out [this blog post](http://blog.getlooseleaf.com/post/111386290589/using-augmented-reality-code-for-a-better-stretch).
+These gestures power the clone gestures in [Loose Leaf](https://getlooseleaf.com).

 This code provides three gestures that can be used to stretch a UIView using affine transforms.
 The first attempts to keep the four fingers in exactly the same visible locations on the image, but has trouble when those touches form a concave quad.
 The remaining two gestures allow for smooth stretching of the UIView.